 Avoid Disaster Naps

 A disaster nap is a nap that is less than 45 minutes in length.
-I refer to these shortened naps (or cat naps) as disaster naps because they are not a full sleep cycle.
+These shortened naps are “disaster naps” because they are not a full sleep cycle.
 If you find that your baby is waking after only 20 or 30 minutes, you may be able to gently encourage her to go back to sleep with a small bit of reassurance.

 Once you’ve started nap training, stick with it.
 Just like nighttime sleep, naps are something that your baby will gradually grow accustomed to.
-Remember to check his sleep environment and take into account other factors (such as turning off television for the hour before naps if you’re allowing screen time) to ensure that your baby has the best possibly naptime environment.
+Remember to check his sleep environment and take into account other factors — such as turning off television for the hour before naps if you’re allowing screen time — to ensure that your baby has the best possible naptime environment.